DaytimeDev/GitWrist/README.md

 [Check out the Changelog Here](CHANGELOG.md)

-Right now the app does not show private repos since `read-only` access doesn't seem possible, which for security we will not allow the app to have write access
+Right now private repos *are* shown but this requires extra permissions since readonly isn't possible with github; visibility subject to change

 ### ⚠️ Warning, this project is in alpha and could encounter errors, please report any you find.